 If you use your own domain, point the MX records for your domain directly at our servers.

 Sending via external servers

 If you regularly send email through a non-Fastmail server and any of those emails bounce, they will be flagged as backscatter (a type of spam), since they did not pass through one of our servers.

-To keep this from happening, go to the Settings → Spam Protection screen.
-In the Backscatter SMTP Hosts box, enter a list of hostnames that you regularly also send email through where replies might come to Fastmail.
+To keep this from happening, go to the Settings → Mail rules → Spam protection screen.
+In the Backscatter section, find the SMTP hosts used option.
+Enter a list of hostnames that you regularly also send email through where replies might come to Fastmail.

 For instance, if you use the ISP